sardana-org/sardana/doc/source/devel/overview/overview_IOR.rst

 :class:`float`, :class:`bool` but the hardware usually expects a fixed type for a given register.

+In contrary to the writing of the :ref:`motor's <sardana-motor-overview>` position attribute the writing of the IOR's value attribute is an instant operation.

 The IOR has a very wide range of applications it can serve to control the :term:`PLC` registers, a discrete motor, etc.